Dallas’ ShearShare has a marketplace connecting stylists with available seats at salons and $2.3 million in funding – TechCrunch

 The next step for the company is to begin launching more ancillary services for stylists.
 They’re pioneering an insurance policy for stylists that would cover them from on-the-job lawsuits.

 “It’s becoming a huge opportunity for the stylist that just didn’t exist,” said Tye.
-And it all began when the two Caldwells couldn’t find any options when they searched for any terms related to renting space at a barbershop they said.
-“We reached out to a friend and told her about the opportunity that we’d been presented with and she said, ‘Guys… that’s a billion dollar idea.'”
+And it all began when the two Caldwells couldn’t find any options when they searched for any terms related to renting space at a barbershop, they said.
+“We reached out to a friend and told her about the opportunity that we’d been presented with and she said, ‘Guys… that’s a billion-dollar idea.’ ”

-That friend was Lowe.
-Who came in to advise the couple and show them the ropes of startup investing.
+That friend was Lowe — who came in to advise the couple and show them the ropes of startup investing.

 It’s at least an idea that’s worth tens of millions.
 That’s how much the startup Mayvenn has raised for its business providing hair extensions and other cosmetics to stylists.

-ShearShare’s backers include: Precursor Ventures, Revolution’s Rise of the Rest Seed Fund, Structure Capital, Backstage Capital, and 500 Startups, alongside new participants Bread and Butter Ventures, ArlanWasHere Investments (Arlan Hamilton’s fund in which Mark Cuban is the sole LP), Lightspeed Venture Partners Scouts Program ( with Veronica Juarez and Jason McBride leading), Jaylon Smith of the Dallas Cowboys through the Minority Entrepreneurship Institute, Thaddeus Young of the Chicago Bulls with Reform Venture, the Bumble Fund, Notley Ventures, Sachse Family Fund, and other global investors.
+ShearShare’s backers include: Precursor Ventures, Revolution’s Rise of the Rest Seed Fund, Structure Capital, Backstage Capital and 500 Startups, alongside new participants Bread and Butter Ventures, ArlanWasHere Investments (Arlan Hamilton’s fund, in which Mark Cuban is the sole LP), Lightspeed Venture Partners Scouts Program (with Veronica Juarez and Jason McBride leading), Jaylon Smith of the Dallas Cowboys through the Minority Entrepreneurship Institute, Thaddeus Young of the Chicago Bulls with Reform Venture, the Bumble Fund, Notley Ventures, Sachse Family Fund and other global investors.

 These investors are part of a new breed of investor that’s pushing venture investment into areas that were previously considered beyond the reach of typical firms.

-There’s a huge opportunity for businesses serving all aspects of the beauty industry to flourish, entrepreneurs and investors both said.
+There’s a huge opportunity for businesses serving all aspects of the beauty industry to flourish, entrepreneurs and investors.

 “Venture is obsoleting itself as private equity and family offices increasingly go downstream because they’re willing to seek venture-style returns in verticals that venture capital is not prepared or is less educated about,” according to Frederickson.